ncredinburgh/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 ### Code Generators

-A number of projects exist which can auto-generate value objects at build-time.
+A number of projects exist that can auto-generate value objects at build-time.
 Two of the better known options are :

 * [Google auto](https://github.com/google/auto/tree/master/value)
 * [Project Lombok](https://projectlombok.org/)